Kaylin-Chu/Kaylin-Chu/README.md

 ### [Shopping-List-Full-Stack](https://github.com/Kaylin-Chu/Shopping-List-Full-Stack)
 A full‑stack web app built with Node, Express, Knex, and React (with React Query) that enables users to maintain a 'shopping list'.
 The back end includes database migrations, seeds, and RESTful API routes.
 The front end demonstrates data fetching and mutation.
 It was a project to enhance learning by structuring a full stack app end to end.
 # Ask me about:
-- My latest projects
+- My latest projects - most recently [reimagined-travel](https://github.com/Kaylin-Chu/reimagined-travel)
-- My favourite eats
+- My favourite Welly eats - currently [Graze Wine Bar](https://grazewinebar.co.nz/)
 - Sustainability
 # How to reach me:
 - [LinkedIn](https://www.linkedin.com/in/kaylin-chu-4b3858248/)